CentroEducacional-CEC/SpaceManBot/README.md

 ![image](https://user-images.githubusercontent.com/93849152/141915574-ab381e31-54b6-45e1-9776-fcc987e8df9d.png)

+Note: I will redo a lot of code when I move this to discord.js.
+Rest in peace discord.py

 Anyway, that's it for now, I'll be updating this as I create more stuff.
 Thanks for checking this out!